gtscio/apps/README.md

-# GTSC Apps
+# GTSC Workbench

-This mono-repository contains applications built using the GTSC framework packages.
+This mono-repository contains the Workbench app which demonstrates some of the GTSC framework packages.

 ## Packages